 If you still need help call the Vaccine for Children Program at 530-666-8552

-If you need immediate immunization assistance, please visit your nearest medical clinic or contact our immunization program at 530-666-8552 for assistance.
+If you need immediate immunization assistance, please visit your nearest medical clinic or contact our immunization program at 530-666-8552 for an appointment.

 Finding Official Immunization Records

 Yellow fever vaccine, and other related traveling vaccines, are available only at designated vaccination centers.
-Locations of centers are available on the Center for Disease Control – Traveler’s Health page.
+For more information on vaccines recommended for travel, visit the Center for Disease Control and Prevention – Traveler’s Health page.
 Contact your doctor or primary care clinic to see if they offer the vaccinations that are recommended for your travel destination.